We're about to share with you ways to find legitimate baby photo contests and in doing so, you will easily avoid scams.

 What's their experience?

-Maybe they have won a baby contest before or maybe they have found out that it was just a scam.
+Maybe they have won from one of these legit baby photo contests before or maybe they have found out that it was just a scam.
 Either way, you want to hear about it.

 A few final words.